Chart Color Schemes

 Bendigo Surrounds - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Bendigo Surrounds - North, dwellings were predominantly houses at 98.7%, with the remaining 1.3% consisting of semi-detached homes, apartments, and other types as of the latest Census.
-This is compared to Non-Metro Vic.'s 96.5% houses and 3.6% other dwellings.
-Home ownership in Bendigo Surrounds - North stood at 44.9%, with mortgaged properties at 44.6% and rented ones at 10.5%.
+Dwelling structure in Bendigo Surrounds - North, as per the latest Census, comprised 98.7% houses and 1.3% other dwellings.
+In comparison, Non-Metro Vic. had 96.5% houses and 3.6% other dwellings.
+Home ownership in Bendigo Surrounds - North was 44.9%, with the rest being mortgaged (44.6%) or rented (10.5%).
 The median monthly mortgage repayment was $1,300, higher than Non-Metro Vic.'s average of $1,083.
-The median weekly rent in the area was $230, compared to Non-Metro Vic.'s $190.
-Nationally, Bendigo Surrounds - North's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Median weekly rent in Bendigo Surrounds - North was $230, compared to Non-Metro Vic.'s $190.
+Nationally, Bendigo Surrounds - North's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing